-Medicare's Open Enrollment Period for Medicare Advantage and Part D plans runs annually from October 15 through December 7.
+Medicare's Open Enrollment Period for Medicare Advantage and Part D plans runs annually from Oct.
+15 through Dec.
+7.

-Anyone shopping for Medicare plans should consider the 4 Cs: cost, convenience, coverage, and customer service.
+If you're shopping for Medicare plans, consider the "4 Cs": cost, convenience, coverage, and customer service.

-Using the 4Cs of Medicare – Coverage, Cost, Convenience, and Customer Service you can assess the quality of your current plan and if needed, find a new one that better fits your needs.
-Here’s what you should consider when switching plans during the OEP/AEP.
+Using the 4 Cs of Medicare—coverage, cost, convenience, and customer service—you can check the quality of your current plan and, if needed, find a new one that’s more suitable.
+Here’s what you should consider when browsing plans during Open Enrollment.

-Before you begin comparing Medicare plans, you should start by assessing your health needs.
-Make a list of how many doctors you have, how often you have appointments, and your prescription drug needs.
-Then, you can begin assessing your coverage options.
-If you decide to add or switch Medicare Advantage and/or Part D plans there are few things you should consider about coverage:
+Before you begin comparing Medicare plans, start by taking a look at your health needs.
+Make a list of how many doctors you have, how often you have appointments, and the prescriptions you take.
+Then, you can begin exploring your coverage options.
+If you decide to add or switch Medicare Advantage and/or Part D plans, there are few things you should consider about coverage:

 - Has your health status changed within the last year?

 - Are the services you need covered under your current plan (treatments, prescriptions, vision coverage, etc.)?
-Are there other health-related services that you would like covered?
-Examples might include alternative treatments, personal health devices, transportation or meal assistance.
+Are there other health-related services you would like covered?
+Examples might include alternative treatments, personal health devices, transportation, or meal assistance.
 Be sure to check when, and how frequently, these other services are offered.

 - Does your current plan or the plans you’re considering cover all the drugs you think you will need in the coming year?